2008 United States House of Representatives elections in Pennsylvania: District 14

-Seven term incumbent Mike Doyle (D) will run for another term.
-For the fourth straight election, Doyle will not face a Republican opponent, although Green Party candidate, professor Titus North, will be on the ballot for the second straight year.
-Doyle represents a district that gave John Kerry 69% of the vote in 2004 and his seat is considered to be noncompetitive.
-The congressman presents a strongly pro-union image, while avoiding hot button social issues, which allows him to remain popular and noncontroversial.
-CQ Politics forecasts the race as 'Safe Democrat'.
+Seven term incumbent Mike Doyle (D) ran for another term.
+For the fourth straight election, Doyle did not face a Republican opponent, although Green Party candidate, professor Titus North, was be on the ballot for the second straight year.
+Doyle represented a district that gave John Kerry 69% of the vote in 2004 and his seat was considered to be noncompetitive.
+The congressman presented a strongly pro-union image, while avoiding hot button social issues, which allowed him to remain popular and noncontroversial.